julius-julius/qsc/README.md

 Once compiled, ensure that the exeutable file and the Mathematica notebook are in the same directory.
 The C++ sourcecode needs to be compiled only once.

-## Execution
+## Execution and Automation

-In order to ensure that everything goes smoothly, we recommend to test the executables by following these three steps.
+In order to ensure that everything goes smoothly, and the code was compiled properly, we recommend to test the executables by running the corresponding Mathematica notebooks in /cores.

-### Step 1: Execute from Mathematica notebook
+### Execute from Mathematica notebook

 Ensure that the executable file is in the same directry as the Mathematica notebooks available in the /core directory.
 Depending on your application, you should use